DrainerHUB/MinecraftDLCs/README.md

 * Axenta V2 is an external ghost client.
 It does not have many features.
 The gui is similar to Jello's ClickGUI for some reason.
 ##### Vega
 * Vega client is a cute little external ghost client.
 It does its work pretty well.
+##### Zoomin
+* Zoomin was a really popular client back in its days.
+It's AimAssist worked on lunar but it's patched now.